UWM Research Foundation supported startup TCARE, Inc. has a Successful Funding Round

 In 2017, Dr. Montgomery joined forces with Ali Ahmadi (CEO), a serial entrepreneur, and together they incorporated TCARE Inc. which partners with insurance providers across the nation like Blue Cross Blue Shield, Cigna, Anthem, and UnitedHealthcare.

 Reflecting on TCARE’s recent success, Dr. Montgomery said, “The transition of TCARE from a research project into a thriving and growing company has been a long journey that reflects the work, skills and perseverance of many team members.
 This journey would not even have begun without the early support of the Helen Bader School of Social Welfare and the UWM Research Foundation.
-The TCARE team has also benefited from participation in several start-up accelerators, including Gener8tor, that have helped the team identify and obtain new clients and partnerships.”
+The TCARE team has also benefited from participation in several start-up accelerator, including Gener8tor, that have helped the team identify and obtain new clients and partnerships.”